tom-seddon/b2/doc/BeebLink.md

 * you need to use the specific b2 ROM - the Tube Serial, UPURS and AVR ROMs are not supported.
 (Older versions supported the AVR ROM, but this support has been removed)
-* the b2 BeebLink ROM performance is not amazing, but this will improve!

 # Configuring BeebLink server